-The Player Development Program commenced in 2001, providing direct and specialist support to professional players, past and present.
+The RUPA Player Development Program (PDP) commenced in 2001, providing direct and specialist support to professional players, past and present.

 - Career & Education: Creating and advancing employment options for life after Rugby